 The National Organic Certification Cost Share Program (NOCCSP) reimburses certification fees for both producers and handler/processors.
-Reimbursement is limited to 50% of certification costs, up to a maximum of $500 per certificate or category (scope) of certification, per year.
-Four categories of certification are eligible for reimbursement under the NOCCSP: crops, wild crops, livestock, and handler.
+Reimbursement is limited to 75% of certification costs, up to a maximum of $750 per certificate or category (scope) of certification, per year.
+Four Categories of certification are eligible for reimbursement under the NOCCSP: crops, wild crops, livestock, and handler.

 Allowable and Unallowable Certification Costs

-Producers and handlers who incur annual costs to begin or renew their organic certification during the period October 1, 2019 to September 30, 2020 are currently eligible to receive reimbursement.
-For applicants in Ohio submitting their application to OEFFA: applications must be postmarked by NOVEMBER 2, 2020.
+Producers and handlers who incur annual costs to begin or renew their organic certification during the period October 1, 2022 to September 30, 2023 are currently eligible to receive reimbursement.

 - Application fees